BioBoost/csharp_practical/23-defining-custom-classes/things_are_complex/README.md

 * `Real(): double`: Returns the real part of the complex number
 * `Imaginary(): double`: Returns the imaginary part of the complex number
 * `Magnitude(): double`: Return the magnitude/modulus of the complex value
-* `Add(value: Complex): Complex`: Add the two complex values together and return the result
+* `Add(value: ComplexNumber): ComplexNumber`: Add the two complex values together and return the result
-* `Subtract(value: Complex): Complex`: Subtract value from the current complex number and return the result
+* `Subtract(value: ComplexNumber): ComplexNumber`: Subtract value from the current complex number and return the result
-* `Multiply(value: Complex): Complex`: Multiply value with the current complex number and return the result
+* `Multiply(value: ComplexNumber): ComplexNumber`: Multiply value with the current complex number and return the result
-* `Divide(value: Complex): Complex`: Divide the current complex number with value and return the result
+* `Divide(value: ComplexNumber): ComplexNumber`: Divide the current complex number with value and return the result
 * `ToString(): string`: Return a string representation of the complex number in the format `"(a + bi)"`.
 Make sure to override the `Object.ToString()` method

 An important note to keep in mind is that the methods `Add()`, `Subtract()`, `Multiply()` and`Divide()` should not alter the internal state of either the own object or the argument object.
 It should return the result in a new `ComplexNumber` object.